JorgeFi18/playing-with-javascript-arrays/README.md

 Jest provide us enough information to see what is happening and what should we change to fix it.

-We need to pay atention on the Expeted and Received values.
+We need to pay atention on the Expected and Received values.

 ![Demo Ilustration](images/demo-failure.png)